Menu Menu

 Hungary-Japan played quarter final and happy Hungarian players were celebrating.

 This tournament was held in Irkutsk and Shelekhov at the outdoor arenas Zenith, Trud, Stroitel and Record.
+10 countries played from March 1 to 6.

 Richard Čaládi – satisfied goalkeeper in Team Slovakia after a good premiere game without dropping any goal on Sunday morning.
 Slovakia won against Latvia 4-0.